HOW TO SCHEDULE DATA CLEANING FUNCTIONS

 3. Choose the processing mode

-• Process data to the end: The task will run until all rows in your input range are processed and then it will stop automatically.
+• Process data to the end: The task will run until all rows in your input range are processed and will then stop automatically.

 4. Set the required ranges and parameters

-For range inputs e.g. Lookup_values, Table_values, Input range, first select the desired range directly in your Google Sheet.
+For range inputs, such as Lookup_values, Table_values and Input range, first select the desired range directly in your Google Sheet.
 Then, click the corresponding Grab selected range button in the sidebar to populate the input field.

 5. Set the schedule frequency and details